Reuters photographer recalls his teenage 1989 Glastonbury in pictures

 Here were scenes at Worthy Farm in Somerset 26 years ago when a teenage Martinez and a group of friends jumped on impulse into a car and drove to southwest England for what is now seen as Britain's top music festival.

-They also show the audience with revelers sitting on the grass, asleep in tents or dancing along to the live shows.
+They also show the audience with revellers sitting on the grass, asleep in tents or dancing along to the live shows.

 As this year's music festival gets under way, Martinez shares those pictures.